 It doesn’t really matter how you approach to improve balance – the balance board is just a fun way to do so.
 It’s just important that you approach it.
 Balance is something that get’s increasingly hard to achieve the older we get.
 So, don’t only see it as something beneficial for your surfing skills but also as an investment for your later life.

 The exercises shown are an excerpt of our Surf Training & Workouts ebook.
 Here we show more exercises, more tips and a detailed surf training plan that you can print and take with you to the gym (or wherever you want to accomplish the workout).
-Of every purchase we donate 50 cents to the project ‘The Ocean Cleanup’ – get prepared and support cleaning something we all love – the ocean!
+Of every purchase we donate 50 cents to the project ‘The Cool Effect’ – get prepared and support offsetting our travels!

 // paid partnership with Balance Bredder